 Alo Goods Tooth Suds is a pure and natural soap for teeth; it is holistic tooth care with soap for teeth.
 Tooth suds allow your body to work as nature intended so your saliva can remineralize your teeth.

 Our original Tooth Suds is made with olive oil, aloe vera and essential oils.
-Our Ebony Tooth Suds uses the same formula as the original and enhanced with activated charcoal and tea tree essential oil.
+Our Charcoal Tooth Suds uses the same formula as the original and enhanced with activated charcoal and tea tree essential oil.
 To break it down further, here is why we use those ingredients:

 - Olive oil soap is the gentlest cleansing of all soaps.